Janis-Rullis-IT/lara8-vue2-api/Why-use-docker.md

 This is **very important for server setups** - developer's enironment must be exact as the servers otherwise the outcome may be destructive.

-## - To keep the target system (server or user's computer) unoutouched
+## - To keep the target system (server or user's computer) untouched

 and avoid impacting it with this setup.
 Docker an isolated and independent enviroment that won't affect the current OSes setup.
 It can easily be removed like nothing happend.